avl/savefile/README.md

 encode the discriminant.
 Set to 1 for enums which will never have more than 256 fields.
 Set to 2 for bigger enums.
 If you ever need an enum to have more than 65536 fields, set it to 4.

+1.5: The WithSchema::schema function now takes a context object.
+You can just pass this through for most data types.
+Only smart pointers, containers, Box etc need ot use this, to guard against recursion.
+See documentation of WithSchemaContext.

+1.6: Several savefile trait implementations have now gained 'static-bounds.
+For example, Box<T>, Vec<T> and many more now require T:'static.
+There was no such bound before, but since references cannot be deserialized, it was still typically not possible to deserialize anything containing a reference.
+In principle, someone could have implemented Deserialize for some type, leaking memory and returning an instance with a non-static lifetime.
+However, this is a very niche use, and it seems much more likely that deserializing types with arbitrary lifetimes is an error.
+Please file an issue if you have an use-case for deserializing types with lifetimes.

 ## 0.17.0-beta.13